mehdi-fathi/eloquent-filter/README.md

 Override method can be considered custom query filter.

 ### Custom query filter
+The Eloquent Filter doesn't support all of the conditions by default.
+For this situation you can make a override method.
-If you are going to make yourself query filter you can do it easily.You just make a trait and use it on model:
+If you are going to make yourself query filter you can do it easily.
+You just make a trait and use it on model:

 ```php
 use Illuminate\Database\Eloquent\Builder;